prajnaupadhyay/TeKnowbase/README.md

 If you find TeKnowbase useful for your research, please cite the following paper:

 Prajna Upadhyay, Ashutosh Bindal, Manjeet Kumar, and Maya Ramanath.
 2018.
 Construction and Applications of TeKnowbase: A Knowledge Base of Computer Science Concepts.
 In <em>Companion Proceedings of the The Web Conference 2018</em> (WWW '18).
+Technical report available from http://arxiv.org/abs/1612.04988, 2016.
 International World Wide Web Conferences Steering Committee, Republic and Canton of Geneva, Switzerland,  1023-1030.
 DOI: https://doi.org/10.1145/3184558.3191532

 ## There are 3 files under the datasets folder: